 Gamble Responsibly: Social Responsibility or Ethical Dilemma?

-Andrew Licata, Online Learning Facilitator, Australian Institute of Business
+Andrew Licata, Lecturer, Australian Institute of Business

 Government responses to the global COVID-19 pandemic have been characterised by lockdown restrictions in Australia and around the world.
 This has led to the disruption of national and international sporting events including the English Premier League (EPL), Tokyo Olympic Games, Australian National Rugby League (NRL) and Australian Football League (AFL).
 At the same time, land based physical gambling venues, such as pubs and betting agencies, have experienced long and disruptive closures resulting in limited access for gamblers.
 In this unprecedented environment, it would be reasonable to expect gambling levels may have receded because of gamblers not being able to access these venues.
 However, this article finds evidence in Australia that the opposite is true and raises questions of ethical behaviour in the promotion of gambling by online sports betting agencies.